Alalakh: Middle Bronze Age

-Yarim-Lim dynasty
+Alalakh VII

+In the late MB II, in Period 7 (Level VII), was still a vassalage of Yamhad, and was handed over to the Yarim-Lim Dynasty.
+There was a later palace, an archive, some temples, a city wall, a tripartite gate, households, workshops, extramural and intramural burials were excavated.
+In the palace of Level VII, during 2015-2019 excavations, more than 70 wall painting fragments were found and radiocarbon-dated to c.
+1780-1680 BC.

-King Abba-El I of Aleppo bestowed the city upon his brother Yarim-Lim of Alalakh, to replace the city of Irridu.
+King Abba-El I of Aleppo (c.
+1750 BC) bestowed the city upon his brother Yarim-Lim of Alalakh, to replace the city of Irridu.
 Abba-El had destroyed the latter after it revolted against Yarim-Lim.
 In the 18th to 17th centuries period transition, Alalakh was under the reign of Yarim-Lim, and was the capital of the city-state of Mukiš and vassal to Yamhad, centered in modern Aleppo.

-A dynasty of Yarim-Lim's descendants was founded, under the hegemony of Aleppo, that lasted to the second half of 17th century BC.
+Under the hegemony of Aleppo, a dynasty of Yarim-Lim's descendants was founded; it lasted to the second half of 17th century BC.
 At that time Alalakh was destroyed, possibly by Hittite king Hattusili I, in the second year of his campaigns.
-As per middle chronology and new publications by archaeologist K. A. Yener, destruction of Alalakh can be firmly located as a "Fire and Conflagration" around 1650 BC.
+As per middle chronology and publications by archaeologist K. A. Yener, destruction of Alalakh can be located as a "Fire and Conflagration" around 1650 BC.
+A recent Yener's paper considers Palace's Level VII destruction by Hattusili I to have taken place in his second year, in 1628 BC.

 Late Bronze Age

+Late Bronze Age is divided in two periods: Late Bronze Age I (c.
+1600-1400 BC), and Late Bronze Age II (c.
+1400-1300 BC).
+The former was characterized by being a Mittani vassal territory, and the latter by Hittite occupation.